From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet

 |Compatible with:||Dwarf fish such as danios or rasboras, dwarf corydoras,a single pleco from the small ones, Short-fin tetras, Small and active shrimps, dwarf Loaches, most snails, dwarf livebearer fish, Bristlenose catfish.
 Click here to see more options for tank mates.|

-Because of their attractive appearance and the misleading ‘ease of care’ information roaming around pet stores and the internet, bettas are one of the most widely spread fish among households.
+Because of their attractive appearance and the somewhat misleading “no care needed” information roaming around pet stores and the internet, the Betta is one of the most widely spread fish among households.

 Depending on the breed, the multicolored Crowntail Betta can be generally considered as the most brightly-colored freshwater fish.
 Some more expensive breeds such as the Marble Betta include more than 5 different warm colors.

 Moreover, Marble Betta fish will occasionally change their colors due to their genetics.
 Anyway, your eyes will be drawn to the Siamese fighting fish, be it Half-moon, Superdelta, Overhalfmoon, Rosetail, etc.

-I would say they are a bit harder to keep because of the fragile crownlike fin design.
+I would say this type of Betta is a bit harder to keep because of the fragile crownlike fin texture.

 The spikes catch on things easier as well, but proper tank maintenance and making sure there aren’t sharp-edged decorations will make Crowntails thrive.

 It’s also really important not to overfeed your new pet, as this may sometimes lead to Bloat in Betta fish.
 You should remove any food leftovers 5 minutes after feeding your betta.

 Do proper research on how to take care of your pretty Siamese fighting fish and you will be able to enjoy its company for more than 4 years.